dazhizhao/Autoregressive-Inverse-Design-for-Disordered-Metamaterials/README.md

 This project is licensed under the MIT License, see the LICENSE file for details.

 ## Acknowledgement
-We acknowledge the support from [Aerospace Engieerning and Applied Mechanics](https://aero-mech.tongji.edu.cn/), [Tongji University](https://www.tongji.edu.cn/) and the contributions of the open-source community.
+We acknowledge the support from [Aerospace Engieerning and Applied Mechanics](https://aero-mech.tongji.edu.cn/), [Tongji University](https://www.tongji.edu.cn/).

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->